 What you need to know to help get a top-scoring IA

 IA Help!
-If you are a pre-IB student or embarking on the first year of the IB then it’s likely that you’ll have some worries about your IAs.
+If you are a pre-IB student, in the first year of the IB, or struggling to get it finished then it’s likely that you’ll have some worries about your IAs.

 “How do I get started on my IA?”